-Howard C. Mandel, MD, FACOG
+HOWARD C. MANDEL, MD, FACOG

 Obstetrics and Gynecology Private Practice, Chair, Advisory Board

 Likewise, he has served on several local and statewide governmental advisory panels, assisting California Assembly members Burt Margolin, Barbara Friedman, Susan Davis, Wally Knox and Paul Koretz.
-He was an early supporter of Gov. Howard Dean’s 2004 presidential campaign, a member of the Dean’s List and a founder of Doctors for Dean.
-He later was one of three founders of Doctors for Kerry and served on then-California Attorney Gen. Kamala Harris’ Smart on Crime Health Committee.
+He was an early supporter of Governor Howard Dean’s 2004 presidential campaign, a member of the Dean’s List and a founder of Doctors for Dean.
+He later was one of three founders of Doctors for Kerry and served on the then California Attorney General Kamala D. Harris’s Smart on Crime Health Committee.

-Dr. Mandel has been recognized for his leadership and public service by the state of California, the county and City of Los Angeles, Johns Hopkins University (2015 Distinguished Alumnus Award), Jhpiego (2015 Elyse Bila Ouedraogo Award), The Oakwood School (2011 Charles Haas Award), Temple Israel of Hollywood (2007), the Saban Community Clinic (1996 Lenny Somberg Award and 1996 Leo D. Fields Volunteer Award1996), Los Angeles Committee on Philanthropy (1995), American College of Obstetricians and Gynecologists (1994 President’s Community Service Award), American Association of Gynecologic Laparoscopists (1985), Cedars-Sinai Medical Center (1985 Leo G. Rigler Award), New York University School of Medicine (1981 Frederick C. Holden Prize and 1981 James Constantine Award).
-Most recently, he was selected as one of the Top Three Gynecologists in Los Angeles by Threebestrated.com.
+Dr. Mandel has been recognized for his leadership and public service by the State of California, County and City of Los Angeles, Johns Hopkins University (Distinguished Alumnus Award 2015), Jhpiego (The Elyse Bila Ouedraogo Award 2015), Oakwood School (Charles Haas Award 2011), Temple Israel of Hollywood (2007), Saban (Los Angeles Free) Community Clinic (Lenny Somberg Award 1996 and Leo D. Fields Volunteer Award1996), Los Angeles Committee on Philanthropy (1995), American College of Obstetrics and Gynecology (President’s Community Service Award 1994), American Association of Gynecologic Laparoscopists (1985), Cedars-Sinai Medical Center (Leo G. Rigler Award 1985), and New York University School of Medicine (Frederick C. Holden Prize 1981 and the James Constantine Award 1981).
+Most recently, he was selected as one of the Top Three Gynecologists in Los Angeles by ThreeBestRated.com.

-He has previously served on the boards of trustees of Johns Hopkins University, Temple Israel of Hollywood, and The Oakwood School, and on the boards of directors of Century City Hospital, the Los Angles Free Clinic and its Hollywood Center Endowment Corporation, and the Los Angeles Advisory Board of Children Now.
-He has served on the performance improvement committees of Cedars-Sinai Medical Center, Century City Hospital and Century City Doctors Hospital.
-He was the chairman of surgery and chief of gynecology at Century City Doctors Hospital and served twice in that role at Century City Hospital.
-He represented Century City Doctors Hospital to the American Medical Association, California Medical Association and the Los Angeles County Medical Association, and did the same for Century City Hospital.
+Currently, Dr. Mandel is a member of the board of directors of the Friends of the Saban (Los Angeles Free) Community Clinic, WomenStrong International, Big Sunday, and the UCLA School of Nursing Dean’s Advisory Board, and he chairs the International Advisory Board of Jhpiego.
+He also serves on the Johns Hopkins University Krieger School of Arts and Sciences Advisory Board and the Johns Hopkins University School of Education’s National Advisory Council.
+He has previously served on the boards of trustees of Johns Hopkins University, Temple Israel of Hollywood, and the Oakwood School; on the boards of directors of Century City Hospital and the Los Angles Free Clinic and its Hollywood Endowment Corporation; and on the Los Angeles Advisory Board of Children Now.
+He has served on the performance improvement committees of Cedars-Sinai Medical Center, Century City Hospital and Century City Doctor’s Hospital.
+He was the chair of surgery as well as chief of gynecology at Century City Doctor’s Hospital and served twice in that role at Century City Hospital.
+He represented Century City Doctor’s Hospital to the American Medical Association, California Medical Association and the Los Angeles County Medical Association and previously did the same for Century City Hospital.

-Dr. Mandel lives in Los Angeles with his wife, Dr. Susan Mandel, and has two children, Spencer, 32, and Mallory, 30.
+Dr. Mandel lives in Los Angeles with his wife, Dr. Susan Mandel, and has two children, Spencer, 34, and Mallory, 32.